A Trip Across the Pond

 Main gear retraction test

-This is Don Hart standing in front of Hawg Wild when she was on the hard stand at China Lake
+This is Don Hart standing in front of Hawg Wild when she was on the hard stand at China Lake, holding a little model of a B-29

 Removing the tail turret from another China Lake B-29 for eventual restoration/installation in Hawg Wild